shellyannrose/shellyannProse/docs/index.md

 ### Subject matter expert

-I worked closely with the subject matter expert from the very start.
-I asked for input when I needed to change the database.
+I worked closely with the creator of the service, a classmate, who lives in Ireland.
+She acted as the subject matter expert.
+I asked for input when I needed to make minor changes to the database she created.
 I also asked questions about the resources and their properties.

 ### Usability testing

 Once the content matured, I designed a usability test.
-The tester was a student who did not know the service.
+The tester was a different student who did not know the service.
 After that, I updated the content to address the tester’s feedback.

 ### Peer review